lmishra55/AWS-s3-copy-files-between-folders/README.md

 # AWS-s3-copy-files-between-folders
-this is a work in progress a the moment
 This lambda script will do the following operation 1)Look for folder key TranLogs/Active in buckets specified.
 2)Once found it will run through the files present and split the datepart from it.Example file name :"TestDB_201912050800.trn"